Developer(s) – Tamsoft

 The only issue I had with the game’s control scheme is that due to the nature of the game, and the layout of the in-game screens, it can be difficult for players to see what they’re doing sometimes, since there can be a ton of enemies present at any one given time, and the player character can be behind them.
 Otherwise, however, there are no further problems.
 It actually plays out a little like the Ninja Gaiden game on the original DS.

 Clocking up at about 5 hours, for a game with even mild RPG elements should be made to last even a little while longer.
 Although there was an additional story added with the release of Senran Kagura burst over the original game, I still don’t feel that the title has enough to offer to warrant the often-times ridiculous prices I’ve seen attached to this game; even pre-owned copies of it.
 I would understand if they were Japanese imports, and consequently rarer, but £35-£40 is far too high an asking price for a game with as little substance as it has.

 Storyline – 5/10

-The story follows a group of high school students who are secret taught the ways of ninjitsu, and are tasked with completing various missions throughout the course of the game.
-Though the dialogue is spoken in Japanese, therefore making the game seem ore authentic, and not being marred down by potentially bad English voice acting, the story seems quite vague.
-Not only that, but from the point of view of someone who understands the true practices of ninjitsu, it doesn’t make the story as authentic as it most probably should have been.
+The story follows a group of high school students who are secretly taught the ways of ninjitsu and are tasked with completing various missions throughout the course of the game.
+Though the dialogue is spoken in Japanese, therefore making the game seem more authentic, and not being marred down by potentially bad English voice acting, the story seems quite vague.
+Not only that but from the point of view of someone who understands the true practices of ninjitsu, it doesn’t make the story as authentic as it most probably should have been.

 Originality – 5/10

-To summarize, Senran Kagura Burst certainly isn’t one of the most engrossing games I’ve ever played, and is pretty overpriced at the moment, given how little content there is.
-It may have some interesting visuals, but I cant help but feel that the developers relied on the game’s level of sex appeal too much.
+To summarize, Senran Kagura Burst certainly isn’t one of the most engrossing games I’ve ever played, and is pretty overpriced, given how little content there is.
+It may have some interesting visuals, but I can’t help but feel that the developers relied on the game’s level of sex appeal too much.